-TSBC participated in and provided funding for 5 collection events in 2014.
-In an effort to reduce the significant costs associated with these events, in partnership with the Artist Response Team (ART), TSBC created an innovative approach to Round-Ups by working with schools to host the Round-Ups in conjunction with concerts held at the schools through the ART education program.
-Unfortunately, the 2014 BC-wide school teachers strike resulted in only one of the concerts and associated Round-Up being held.
-The additional 4 Round-Ups were voluntarily hosted by tire retailers or Regional Districts.
+TSBC participated in and provided funding for 15 collection events in 2015.
+In an effort to reduce the significant costs associated with these events, TSBC once again partnered with the Artist Response Team (ART) to hold Round-Ups in conjunction with concerts held at the schools through the ART education program.
+In 2015, TSBC partnered with ART for 10 Round-Ups, with the schools responsible for all the event promotion through social media, school newsletters and posters, and TSBC providing the collection and a donation to the schools to fund environmental related initiatives.
+In total, over 10,000 tires were collected at the 15 Round-Ups held around the province.